Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/identity-auth.md

 ## When to use this pattern

-* This pattern, together with the [Gateway](xref:gateway), is recommended in most enterprise or B2B microservice models.
+* This pattern, together with the [Gateways](xref:gateways), is recommended in most enterprise or B2B microservice models.
 It is ideal for a containerised application, which needs to minimise cross-talk and have a planned model for authorisation and identity.

 ## When to avoid this pattern